 In London you’re rarely more than a fork stab from top-drawer dining, so choosing to eat in when staying over can feel unadventurous.
 But London’s hotels are — figuratively — flipping the tables on this notion, sexing up the scene with daring dishes, secret menus, considered decor and a whole lotta fun.

-We’ve narrowed down London’s best hotel restaurants, including the rampantly romantic, those with telescopic city views, humble pubs with haute plates, and iron-clad classics.
+We’ve narrowed down London’s best hotel restaurants for 2026, including the rampantly romantic, those with telescopic city views, humble pubs with haute plates, and iron-clad classics.

 GO AS A COUPLE